immannan/elasticsearch/md/Lab_4.md

 }
 ```

-Only the part highlighted in bold is the new addition over the query
-that we saw previously.
-What we wanted was to calculate the cumulative
-sum over the buckets generated by the previous aggregation.
-Let\'s go
-over the newly added code, which has been annotated with numbers:

--   This gives an easy to understand name to this aggregation and places
-    it inside the parent Date Histogram aggregation, which is the bucket
-    aggregation containing this aggregation.
--   We are using the cumulative sum aggregation, and hence, we refer to
-    its name, `cumulative_sum`, here.
--   The `buckets_path` element refers to the metric over which
-    we want to do the cumulative sum.
-In our case, we want to sum over
-    the `hourly_usage` metric that was created
-    previously.

 The response should look as follows.
-It has
-been truncated for brevity:
+It has been truncated for brevity:

 ```
 {